Tamarod

-Tamarod (تمرد, "rebellion") was an Egyptian grassroots movement that was founded to register opposition to President Mohamed Morsi and force him to call early presidential elections.
+Tamarod (تمرد, "rebellion") was an Egyptian movement funded by the General Intelligence Service (Mukhabarat) and UAE to overthrow the 1st democratically elected Egyptian president Mohamed Morsi.
+The nominal aim was to register opposition to and force him to call early presidential elections.
 The goal was to collect 15 million signatures by 30 June 2013, the one-year anniversary of Morsi's inauguration.
 On 29 June 2013 the movement claimed to have collected more than 22 million signatures (22,134,460).
 A counter campaign was launched in support of Morsi's presidency which claimed to have collected 11 million signatures.
 The movement was planning to become a political party following the 2014 Egyptian presidential election.

-The movement helped launch the June 2013 Egyptian protests which preceded the 2013 Egyptian coup d'état.
+The movement helped launch the June 2013 Egyptian protests which was part of the 2013 Egyptian coup d'état.

 History

 The Rebel movement was founded by five activists, including its official spokesman Mahmoud Badr, on 28 April 2013.
 An opposition group within the organization—initially named Tamarod 2 Get Liberated—argued that Tamarod was only able to collect 8.5 million signatures and that some of its founders were trained by security services.
 A report by Reuters alleged that police officers and officials from the Ministry of the Interior signed and helped distribute and collect signatures for the petition, as well as attending demonstrations themselves.

 Members of the movement stated that they would support appointing Maher el-Beheiry, the former head of the Supreme Constitutional Court, to temporarily replace Morsi if he were to step down.
 The movement gave Morsi until 2 July 2013 to step down; if he did not step down, a civil disobedience campaign was to be initiated.

 On 2 July 2013, the Salafist Call and its political wing, the Salafist Nour Party, stated that it had three main demands: a snap presidential poll should take place, a technocratic government should be formed and a committee should be formed to examine constitutional amendments.

 The Egyptian armed forces gave both sides until 3 July 2013 to defuse the crisis.
 At that point, the armed forces said it would offer a "road map", though they stated that they would not get involved in politics or the government.
 Subsequently, the armed forces removed Morsi and replaced him with Adly Mahmoud Mansour, who had recently succeeded Maher el-Beheiry as head of the Supreme Constitutional Court.